 E-Parking offers new possibilities for the future of garage buildings

 The other choice besides green parking is the smart parking buildings.
 It’s the modern technology choice for smoother and easier parking experience.
-This technique depends on an automated system where you leave your car in a specially designed place and the robotic system elevate it to a suitable slot.
+This technique depends on an automated system where you leave your car in a specially designed place and the robotic system elevate it to the suitable slot.
 Afterwards, you receive your car again from the door down.
 This technique minimizes a lot of parking building spaces because you basically eliminate the intersecting routes as no pedestrians are allowed.
 In addition to facilitating the traffic problem in congested areas where there is no space for a horizontal parking place.
 In fact, aside from the developed tools in parking building also cars are being upgraded now with parking sensors, back cameras, and recently self-parking system in some cars.
 Technology is moving fast forward to solve this global obstruction.

 3 Buildings took the parking services into a whole new level